TomSumner28/merchant-data/README.md

 The homepage also shows a **Weekly Company Update**.
 Admins can enter bullet points at the bottom of the page and click *Generate Update* to produce a CEO-style summary.
 Provide bullet points for each department (Company, Operations, Sales and Finance) and the AI will convert them into a well‑written paragraph per department.
 The latest update is saved in `localStorage` and displayed at the top of the page.

 The **Asset Creation** page lets you resize images for different publisher specifications.
 Drag and drop files or use the file picker for single or batch uploads, choose a preset size and download the resized results.
+Images are resampled with high-quality smoothing so the resized banners stay sharp and free from pixelation.
 All processing happens in the browser so you can quickly create banners in common dimensions.

 ## Semantic Queries